octopus-network/omnity-port-solidity/README.md

 * `amount`: The amount of the tokens to be transported.
 * `memo`: Optional.
 The extra information to transport to corresponding execution chain.

-The caller must attach the fee (in `yoctoNear`) for the transport request.
+The caller must attach the fee (in `ETH`) for the transport request.
 The necessary fee for certain settlement chain is managed in this contract.

 This function will burn the tokens from the caller (by calling the `burn` function of the corresponding token contract) and emit an event `TokenTransportRequested { tokenId, dstChainId, receiver, amount, memo, fee }` for the `Omnity hub` to process the transport request.